Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Existence of null edge vectors on reducible networks

 The above statement follows from the fact that any change in the gauge freedoms - ray direction, weight gauge, vertex gauge - or in the network orientation acts by non--zero multiplicative constant on the edge vector, provided we use Lemma \ref{lemma:path} to represent the edge vectors when changing of base.
-This property suggests the fact that each graph possesses a unique system of relations up to gauge equivalence, and we shall prove that this is indeed the case in Section \ref{sec:comb}.
+This property suggests the fact that each graph possesses a unique system of relations up to gauge equivalence, and in \cite{AG7} we prove that this is indeed the case.
 In the next Corollary we explicitly discuss the special case of acyclically orientable networks.

-\begin{corollary} \textbf{Characterization of edge vectors on acyclically orientable networks} Let $(\mathcal N, \mathcal O, \mathfrak l)$ be an acyclically orientable PBDTP network representing a point in irreducible positroid cell.
-Then, the edge vector components are subtraction--free rational in the weights for any choice of orientation and gauge ray direction and any given change of gauge or orientation on the network acts on the right hand side of (\ref{eq:edge_parity}) with a non-zero multiplicative factor which just depends on the edge. \end{corollary}
+\begin{corollary} \textbf{Characterization of edge vectors on acyclically orientable networks} Let $(\mathcal N, \mathcal O, \mathfrak l)$ be an acyclically orientable plabic network representing a point in an irreducible positroid cell.
+Then, the edge vector components are subtraction--free rational in the weights for any choice of orientation and gauge ray direction, and any given change of gauge or orientation on the network acts on the right hand side of (\ref{eq:edge_parity}) with a non-zero multiplicative factor which just depends on the edge. \end{corollary}

-If $\mathcal N$ is acyclically oriented, the statement follows from Theorem \ref{thm:null_acyclic}.
+\begin{proof} If $\mathcal N$ is acyclically oriented, the statement follows from Theorem \ref{thm:null_acyclic}.
 The unique case which is not completely trivial is the change of orientation along a directed path from $i_0$ to $j_0$.
-Then, if we express the edge vectors $\hat E_e$ using Lemma \ref{lemma:path}, $\hat E_e$ differs from $\tilde E_e$ by a multiplicative factor (see Equation (\ref{eq:hat_E_P})
+Then, according to the proof of Lemma~\ref{lemma:path}, $\hat E_e$ differs from $\tilde E_e$ by a non-zero multiplicative factor (see Equation (\ref{eq:hat_E_P}), and $\tilde E_e$ is just a linear combination with the same coefficients as $E_e$ with respect to a different set of linearly independent vectors at the boundary sinks. \end{proof}